-STUDENT PARKING
+STUDENT PARKING and DRIVING

 Student parking is limited and is a privilege extended to students.
-Students wishing to drive to school, on a regular basis, must obtain a parking sticker and sign a student driver contract.
+Students wishing to drive to school, on a regular basis, MUST obtain a parking sticker and sign a student driver contract.
 Any student driver that does not abide by the student driver contract may lose his/her driving privilege.
 Parking permits will be sold in the office.

-Students must purchase a parking permit by August 25, 2017.
-Students, who begin driving after September 1, will have a 1-week grace period during which to purchase a permit.
-Students who do not purchase a permit will lose their privilege of parking on school grounds.
+Students must purchase a parking permit by September 3, 2021.
+Students, who begin driving after September 3, will have a 1-week grace period during which to purchase a permit.
+Students who do not purchase a permit will lose their privilege of driving to school and parking on school grounds.

 RCHS is a closed campus.
-That means that when students arrive at school, they are expected to remain at school until the conclusion of the day, unless they have checked out through the main office.
+That means that when students arrive at school, they are expected to remain at school until the conclusion of the day, checking out through the main office when legitimate needs arise that require an early departure.

-Students who have multiple discipline referrals may lose or have driving privileges suspended.
+Students who have one or more discipline referrals may lose or have driving privileges suspended.